 GET TO KNOW ME.

 My name is Alexandra Berardelli.
 I'm from Brooklyn, New York and I’m a recent graduate of the College of the Holy Cross in Worcester, MA.
 I studied Classics, focusing on ancient Greek and Latin languages and culture.
-I also pursued interdisciplinary academic interests in ancient Roman rhetoric, classical reception, and Stoic philosophy, as well as modern U.S. politics, rhetoric, media, and public policy in political science courses.
+I also pursued studies in ancient Roman rhetoric and classical reception, as well as modern U.S. politics, rhetoric, media, and public policy in political science courses.

 I’m serving as a Fulbright ETA Fellow* (25-26) in Athens, Greece.